 In the course of 2022, RESIS and the partners of the platform Safejournalists.Net

-will be working on the second research study for the Western Balkans Journalists' Safety Index (WB-JSI).
+worked on the second research study for the Western Balkans Journalists' Safety Index (WB-JSI).
 In 2021 RESIS developed the methodology

 and coordinated a pilot study that for the first time measured and compared the safety of journalists in seven Western Balkan countries